English

 federated_search without kb_id fans out to all accessible peers in parallel and merges results.
 With kb_id="bob" it targets Bob's base only.
 With kb_ids=["bob","philosophy"] it hits exactly those two.

 When the agent's local search surfaces a KB-note, it returns a kind: "federation_kb" marker with an inline instruction telling the agent to call federated_search with that kb_id.
-The agent assembles context as it queries — no upfront dump.
+The agent assembles context incrementally as it queries, without an upfront dump.

 Permissions